artikcloud/sample-android-DeviceSharing/README.md

 10. To Revoke or Remove the share, go back to the Sample Application.
 Click on the List Share Status button again.
 Click on the share item to delete the share.

 ![GitHub Logo](./img/delete_share@0,5x.png)

+11. After running the sample, clean up by deleting any Demo Fire Sensor devices you added to your account.
+You can do this in the Devices menu at [https://my.artik.cloud](https://my.artik.cloud/)

 More about ARTIK Cloud
 ---------------